Code Review Reasoning Agent Background

 • Commit message coaching: Suggest better commit messages with context

-• Explore university partnerships for CS education use cases
+• University partnerships for CS education use cases

 • Open-source program (free for OSS maintainers, drives top-of-funnel)